astraly-labs/pragma-node/pragma-consumer/README.md

     // Use the calldata with the pragma-oracle contract... println!("Hex calldata: {}", result.as_hex_calldata());

-    // result.calldata() returns the calldata wrapped with FieldElement
+    // result.calldata() returns the calldata wrapped with Felt
     // from starknet-rs 0.9.0
 }
 ```